cbedroid/pydatpiff/README.md

 Here are somethings you can do with **`Pydtapiff Media`**
- - `findSong` - Find any song made by an artist.
+ - `find_song` - Find any song made by an artist.
  - `play`  - Plays songs from  current mixtape.
  - `download` - Download current song.
- - `downloadAlbum` - Download all songs from an mixtape.
+ - `download_album` - Download all songs from an mixtape.

 --- ---
  #### Setup and play song from a mixtape